 The MicrophoneA microphone is an acoustical to mechanical to electrical transducer.
-There are four popular types of microphones: dynamic, ribbon, condenser/electrostatic, and piezoelectric.
+There are four popular types of microphones: dynamic, ribbon, condenser, and piezoelectric.

 A dynamic microphone manages the acoustical-to-mechanical step via a light diaphragm that mechanically shadows-and-responds to the rarefactions and compressions of sound.

-The mechanical-to-electrical step attaches a coil of wire surrounded by a magnet to the diaphragm.
-The shadow-modulating-diaphram-coil in the magnetic field produces a small voltage.
+The mechanical-to-electrical step attaches a coil of wire surrounded by a magnet to a light diaphragm.
+Sound waves modulate the diaphram-coil in the magnetic field which produces a small voltage.
 This voltage is an analog of the original sound that can be amplified or recorded.